zer0Trac3/kaliwiki/tools/aircrack-ng_suite/airdecloak-ng.md

        use this tool to filter out chaff.

        The program works by reading the input file and selecting packets  from a  specific network.
-Each selected packet is put into a list and clasâ€ sified (default status is "unknown").
+Each selected packet is put into a list and clas sified (default status is "unknown").
 Filters are then applied (in  the order  specified by the user) on this list.
 They will change the status of the packets (unknown, uncloaked, potentially  cloaked  or  cloaked).